ega-forever/otus-java/hw3-gc/Conclusions.md

 | throughput | 98,88% | 98,06% | 97,23% | 96,95%
 | uptime | 1m 26s | 1m 19s | 1m 20s | 1m 18s

-Conclusion: the best GC for this task is G1 due to high throughput and low pause time
+Conclusion: the best GC for this task is G1 due to high throughput and low pause time.
+However, the most important parameter for this task, is an ability to utilize resources fast, in order to avoid the out of memory exception.
+Based on this condition, we should rely on uptime parameter.
+The G1 shows the best uptime among other GC collectors.